akhmadmamirov/devcamper/README.md

 2. Install dependencies.
 3. Set up environment variables.
 4. Run the application.
+5. Full documentation can be found here: https://devcamper-wsur.onrender.com/

 For detailed instructions and usage examples, consult the documentation provided in the HTML files.